 - Dismantle the aerator and washer from the dispenser.

 - Your PUR filter comes with multiple adapters.

 - Choose an adapter that fits the size of the tap.

 - Take off the back cover of the PUR filter.

 - Ensure the filter is centered and the O-valve is a snug fit.

 - Reinstall the back cover onto the equipment.

-- Take the filter out and dip it in water setting a timer for fifteen minutes.
+- Take out the filter and dip it in water, setting a timer for fifteen minutes.

 - Create a soapy water solution and rinse the pitcher and dispenser in it thoroughly.